AnatoliiBaryshnikov/MemoryPool/README.md

 ![image](https://user-images.githubusercontent.com/59689769/126879507-f7e03900-fdd8-4594-af1c-3f01e292babc.png)

-The effectiveness of allocator was tested using worst-case scenario (with maximum number of blocks uniting operations), the size of allocate chunks was 4096 bytes, mode – Release, platform Win 86.
+The effectiveness of allocator was tested using worst-case scenario (with maximum number of blocks uniting operations), the size of allocated chunks was 4096 bytes, mode – Release, platform Win 86.
 Each test run included 8 operations of allocation/deallocation.
 The results are the following:

 ![image](https://user-images.githubusercontent.com/59689769/126879531-daed89a1-25ff-449a-a432-86ffd854ae73.png)